WHAT IS THIS PAGE ABOUT?

 Oddly, the more education you have, the more likely you are susceptible to propaganda’s manipulation!
 Propaganda is most effective when the target already has some knowledge about the subject.
-The more education and experience you have, the more likely you know something about many subjects.
+The more education you have, the more likely you know something about many subjects.

 Second, propaganda often provides a limited or skewed view of a topic – we fill in the missing bits (with our existing biases) to create a cohesive narrative that “works”.
 Knowing more stuff, or rather, thinking we know more stuff (what we know may be wrong) enables us to easily fill in missing parts to turn a false narrative into something that seems real (but is not).
 Strangely, this also enables us to gloss over part of the message that we know to be false – we seem to weight the rest of the message points higher.